 We've owned many multifamily properties since 2009.
 If you see something that piques your interest, let's set up a time to chat about it.

-2022: Before asking others to invest in our projects, we wanted to know what Limited Partner's experience is.
+Before asking others to invest in our projects, we wanted to know what Limited Partner's experience is.
 So, we invested in this project for a 1% equity stake.

 In addition to the warehouses, we acquired the adjacent vacant land right on I-5.
-We're in the process of developing the spot into RV storage.

 In the Fall of 2014, we purchased the Lyon Apartments.
 Occupancy was at 6 of 11 (55%).
 100% of those occupants held criminal records for a sexual offense.
 We terminated all leases and rehabbed the inside in 5 months (new paint, carpet, & repairs throughout).
-We achieved 100% occupancy at market-level rents within one month after rehab.
+We achieved 100% occupancy at market-level rents within one month after the rehab.

-In 2017, we tried wholesaling land.
+We tried wholesaling land.
 From this experience, we learned how to send effective letters to sellers and manage a deal from a distance.
 We didn't continue wholesaling land because the proceeds from this sale set me in motion to leave my job.

-In 2013, we purchased a fixer-upper home to decrease our living expenses.
+We purchased a fixer-upper home to decrease our living expenses.
 We eventually moved out, fixed up the place, and rented it out.